kg4giy/vagrantboxes/README.md

 ## CentOS does not enable networking by default (ugh)

+Building the box, you need to make some changes.
 In /etc/sysconfig/network-scripts, edit the ifcfg-interface and change

 	ONBOOT=no to ONBOOT=yes